SomeWeirdSin/SomeWeirdSin.github.io/Templates/Martial arts/Earth heaven.md

 2. **Throw the Ox-Cart** (3) <br>
 Target is knocked back [level] x 5 feet in a direction of your choice.
 If the target comes into contact with a solid surface, they smash through it and take [remaining 5”]d4 damage.
 3. **Laughing Tiger**  (6) <br>
-Your unarmed attacks are increased to light melee.
+Your unarmed attacks are increased to light melee (1d6).
 You can cut ropes and shit with your attacks, as your empty hands are considered weapons.
-For every 3 [add] your hands count as +1 weapons.
+For every additional level, increase the damage (1d6>1d8>1d10>1d12)
 4. **Wary Rabbit Attitude** (5) <br>
 While in this form, you always succeed initiative checks.
 For 2 [add] while taking this form, you are also never surprised during an ambush.
 5. **Ascending Dragon Prana** (6) <br>